How Much Do Belly Button Piercings Hurt? - Pain Guide

 If you don’t take good care of your piercing and an infection sets in, be prepared for additional pain that lasts longer.
-So if you’re worried about pain, just remember to do everything your aftercare instructions recommend.
+As well as this, rejected belly button piercings are also a possibility, and these can cause lingering pain too.

 What Factors Can Affect Belly Button Piercing Pain?